By Anthony Caruso III | Publisher

 While the St. Louis Rams got devastating news on Sunday with the loss of offensive tackle Jake Long, the Rams could get good news next week.
 With a loss to the New York Giants next week, the Rams will receive the No. 1 overall pick in the 2014 NFL Draft.

-If the Rams are able to defeat the Giants and end the season on a two-game win streak, they are ensured a draft pick in the top 5.
+If the Rams can defeat the Giants and end the season on a two-game win streak, they are ensured a draft pick in the top 5.
 The Rams would end the season 8-8, but this draft pick in question is from the Robert Griffin III trade two years ago with the Washington Redskins.

-While the Rams management has supported quarterback Sam Bradford and look at him as their future quarterback, the Rams will not draft a quarterback.
-However, according to a source, the team would be looking to give a look at the quarterbacks available in the NFL draft if they get either the No. 1 or No. 2 overall draft pick.
+While the Rams management has supported quarterback Sam Bradford and looked at him as their future quarterback, the Rams will not draft a quarterback.
+However, according to a source, the team would be looking at the quarterbacks available in the NFL draft if they get either the No. 1 or No. 2 overall draft pick.

 Should the Rams decide not to draft a quarterback, the Rams management could trade down and get more draft picks.
 But if they stay within the top two draft picks, the Rams are going to target South Carolina defensive end Jadeveon Clowney.